barbajs/barba/documentation/user/index.md

 It helps reducing the delay between your pages, minimizing browser HTTP requests and enhancing your user's web experience.

+> Notice: This guide assumes intermediate level knowledge of HTML, CSS, and JavaScript.
+> It is worth mentioning that all the code examples use ES6+ syntax.<br>
+> If you are not comfortable with, we encourage you to grasp the basics then come back.<br>
+> In case of emergency, check this ["legacy" code example](legacy.md).

 ## Useful links

 - [User guide](https://barba.js.org/docs/v2/user/)